tauri-apps/tauri-docs/website/docs/getting-started/intro.md

 import Introduction from '@theme/Introduction'

-You will find here whatever you need to know to setup Tauri on your environment and to customize it.
+Here you will find instructions to setup and customize Tauri on your environment

-If you find something unclear, an error or simply would like to propose an improvement, you have several options:<br />
+If you find an error or something unclear, or would like to propose an improvement, you have several options:<br />

-1. Open an issue.<br />
+1. Open an issue on our [Github Repo](https://github.com/tauri-apps/tauri-docs).<br />
 2. Visit our [Discord server](https://discord.gg/SpmNs4S) and raise your concern.<br />
-3. Request to join one of the working groups to gain access (on Discord).
+3. Request to join the documentation working group on Discord to gain access to its discussion channel.

 <Introduction />

-## How it all works
+## How It Works

-1. First you make an interface in your GUI framework and prepare the HTML/CSS/JS for consumption
+1. Create your web app with your frontend framework of choice and bundle it into HTML/CSS/JS.
-2. The tauri.js CLI takes it and rigs the rust runner according to your configuration.
+2. The Tauri.js CLI takes it and rigs the underlying native code according to your configuration.
 3. In dev mode it creates a webview window with debugging and hot-module-reloading.
 4. In build mode it rigs the bundler and creates a final application according to your settings.

 ### Setting up Your Environment

 We are assuming that you know what the command line is, how to install packages on your operating system and generally know your way around the development side of computing.
-Obviously, you must first make sure that all required languages / compilers are available and in your PATH.
+Obviously, you must first make sure that all required languages / compilers are installed and available in your PATH.
 Read more about the details for your local development environment:

 - [Linux Setup](setup-linux)
 - [MacOS Setup](setup-macos)